 The changes to lifestyling strategies have been communicated in detail.
-As well as standard letters, a new leaflet entitled 'Your lifestyle investment options' has been issued to all customers.
+As well as standard letters, a new leaflet entitled "Your lifestyle investment options" has been issued to all customers.

-In our opinion, the default fund now has a more clear defined statement of its aim and objectives.
+In our opinion, the default fund has a clear defined statement of its aim and objectives.
 This change, together with the new lifestyle options, including a very readable leaflet, is a proactive improvement from NFUM which is helpful for policyholders.